usbong/documentation/Usbong/R&D/Notes/ComputerInteractiveLessonsLearned.md

 #### 1.9.1.3.1) if effect clear to be effective, use
 --> examples: hammer to destroy blocks that obstruct path<br/>
---> "mini jump" shoes to cause opponent size to be scaled and attack damage cut by half<br/>
+--> "mini step" shoes to cause opponent size to be scaled and attack damage cut by half<br/>

 #### 1.9.1.3.2) if effect clear to be NOT effective, do NOT use
 --> example: "renzoku, i.e. continuous, jump" shoes to cause repeating jump stomp attacks, while timing is correct.<br/>